Helsingør–Helsingborg ferry route: The period of renewed competition

 After complaints of high prices, Denmark enforced a new law in 1996.
 According to this law half of the terminal in Helsingør was expropriated in order to re-establish a second competing shipping line on the route.
 Hence could HH Ferries begin to compete with Scandlines.
 In Helsingborg they already had found a location for a new terminal.
 This was at a distance from the city centre, a remote and far from optimal location for pedestrians.
-However, for cars and lorries the location didn't cause any problem.
+However, for cars and lorries the location did not cause any problem.
 HH Ferries opened in 1996 using two so called superflex ferries, M/F Mercandia IV and M/F Mercandia VIII.

-However, after a larger cooperation bought Scandlines and through the purchase of the owners of HH ferries, suddenly both Scandlines and HH Ferries became two parts of one and the same cooperational group and the supreme management soon afterwards decided to close HH Ferries again.
-As of January 2015 Scandlines remains as the single operator of cars and lorries at the route.

 In 2015, HH ferried 7.4 million passengers, 1.4 million cars, 390,000 lorries and 20,000 busses.
 Two of the four ferries are scheduled to be converted to full electric propulsion with 4 MWh batteries each, being recharged from land by a robot when docked.

-The Øresund Bridge vs. the HH Ferry route

-After Scandlines as new owners of HH-Ferries closed the latter shipping line, prices went up.
-For less frequent drivers and their passengers, the single and return prices with Scandlines are almost exactly the same as on the Øresund Bridge (summer 2015).

-The driving distance, if using the fixed connection, is notably longer though.

-For people living close to the HH route, return tickets prices equals the single ticket (half the price)—but the return travel must begin prior to midnight.

-Lorry and bus companies usually have special deals with Scandlines.

-The future

-There are proposals for road and multiple rail tunnels across the route as well as partial bridge options.
-None of the proposed alternatives have a schedule or funding.
-The proposals have, to date, received greater political priority from Sweden than Denmark.
+As of 2023, vehicle ferry services are provided by Øresundslinjen with a passenger-only service from Sundbusserne.